JOHNFLEURIMOND/MysqlExpressReactNode/README.md

 ## Express, Nodemon, Body-Parser, Cors

 The first thing I wanted to do is to create a server where browsers can connect to.
 We can do so with the help of a listen method provided by Express You define routing using methods of the Express app object that correspond to HTTP methods; for example, app.get() to handle GET requests and app.post to handle POST requests.
-For a full list, see app.METHOD.
-You can also use app.all() to handle all HTTP methods and app.use() to specify middleware as the callback function and using Nodemon to restart the server automatically whenever I or the user save a file that the server uses.
+Like app.METHOD or You can also use app.all() to handle all HTTP methods and app.use() to specify middleware as the callback function and using Nodemon to restart the server automatically whenever I or the user save a file that the server uses.

 ```const express = require('express');
 const app = express();